balus7891/OCI-vpn-setup/README.md

 ### OCI Resource Manager Stack Output

 Once the job finsihed sucessfully you will receive the **Public IP and Pre-shared-Key** for both the tunnels as an ouput.
-You van see the same from the logs as well as from the **Output** tab
+You can see the same from the logs as well as from the **Output** tab